 Palaeontology has unique access to experiments in deep time, which allows us to test how different characters evolved through time and what forces drove these changes.
 I use evolutionary trees, called phylogenies, to understand how dinosaurs and mammals have evolved.
 I integrate both anatomical and life history data into evolutionary analyses, to determine the patterns and rates of change in these features.
 This reveals the correspondence between major biological transitions with evolutionary events, like radiations and extinctions.

-My current research at the Royal Ontario Museum is about the mammals that took over right after the dinosaurs went extinct.
+My current research at the Royal Ontario Museum is about the mammals that lived before and after the dinosaur extinction.
 I’m looking inside their bones and teeth to learn how they grew over their lifetimes.
 By learning about their physiology and growth, we can start to understand how and why they took over global ecosystems.

 Much of my PhD research focused on Caenagnathidae, a mostly North American group of oviraptorosaurs that are very poorly known.
 By reexamining old specimens and looking at newly discovered material, I’m slowly unravelling their diversity in North America.
 Recently, I’ve also been in Mongolia working on oviraptorids from the Nemegt Basin.
 Most species here are represented by complete skeletons, some of which are preserved brooding like modern birds.
 Because their anatomy is so well known, we can start asking questions about their behaviour, ecology, and evolution.
 You can check out some of my research in the publications section.
-You can see my complete CV here (I’ll try to keep it updated).
 Most of my work is also hosted on ResearchGate.